YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ April 25th, 2023.
+Our paper Ske2Grid, a progressive represenatation learning framework conditioned on transforming human skeleton graph into an upsampled grid representation for high-performance action recognition, is accepted to ICML 2023.
 + February 28th, 2023.
 Our paper Sparks scored with 5/5/4 is accepted to CVPR 2023.
 + January 21st, 2023.
 Our paper NORM, the first knowledge distillation work for N-to-One Rrepresentation Matching, is accepted to ICLR 2023.
 + January 11th, 2023.
 Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.